Participatory budgeting by country

 As of 2015, over 1,500 instances of participatory budgeting (PB) have been implemented across the five continents.
 While the democratic spirit of PB remains the same throughout the world, institutional variations abound.

 For example, the Dominican Republic, Bolivia, Guatemala, Nicaragua, and Peru have implemented participatory budgeting in all local governments, and a number of towns and cities in Portugal, France, Italy, Germany, and Spain have also initiated participatory budgeting processes.
-In Canada, participatory budgeting has been implemented with public housing, neighbourhood groups, and a public schools, in the cities of Toronto, Guelph, Hamilton, and West Vancouver.
+In Canada, participatory budgeting has been implemented with public housing, neighbourhood groups, and public schools, in the cities of Toronto, Guelph, Hamilton, and West Vancouver.
 Since its emergence in Porto Alegre, participatory budgeting has spread to hundreds of Latin American cities, and dozens of cities in Europe, Asia, Africa, and North America.
 In some cities, participatory budgeting has been applied for school, university, and public housing budgets.
 In France, the Region Poitou-Charentes is notable for launching participatory budgeting in its secondary schools.
 These international approaches differ significantly, and they are shaped as much by their local contexts as by the Porto Alegre model.